All Episodes

 What I did was not possible to him.

-No greater patriot, no greater belief in the American dream.
+Even no greater patriot, no greater belief in the American dream.

 I'm not saying that.

-But there's evidence all over the country that this is the most prosperous country on earth.
+But There's evidence all over the country that this is the most prosperous country on earth.

-And it's it happen.
+And it's it happened a poor country.

-America, but we we were ordained, I think, by virtue of our founding, that that given the way our freedoms were documented to exist and from where they came.
+Given the way our freedoms were documented to exist and from where they came.

-And the whole notion of free market capitalism, uh, I don't want to say superpower status was preordained, but America is exceptional for a whole host of reasons.
+And the whole notion of free market capitalism, I don't want to say superpower status was preordained, but America is exceptional for a whole host of reasons.

-And there have been countries that have been around thousands of years that can't touch us, and we've been around not even 250.
+And there have been countries that have been around thousands of years that can't touch us.

 And they can't touch us.